When does Child Benefit stop? Know your rights and what has changed

 After their education and training ends, your child may still be eligible for Child Benefit for 20 more weeks, called an ‘extension’.

-This applies to your child if they signed up to join the armed forces or they register with their local careers service.
+This applies to your child if they signed up to join the armed forces or registered with their local careers service.

 You can apply for an extension online or by contacting HM Revenue and Customs (HMRC).